What you need to know before your first pole class!

 5. What type of shoes do I need?
 Should I wear heels?

 We normally go barefoot for introductory level classes, so you will not need to wear heels for the majority of our beginning and all level classes.
-In some of our advanced classes or speciality workshops we do wear heels, but rest assured we will prepare you when the time comes!
+In some of our advanced classes, speciality workshops, and our Heels and Floorwork Class we do wear heels.
+Rest assured, we will give notice in our class and workshop descriptions if heels are part of the curriculum; if they are we recommend platform style heels such as Pleasers.

 6. Is there a changing area?
 Showers?